silentgameplays/The-Blair-Witch-Project-Volume-3-Elly-Kedward-Windows-10-Fix/README.md

 6. Run the game for the first time and configure keyboard settings (faster than waiting before running)

+# It is also possible running all three games without dgvoodoo files:

+1. Make sure to turn off Geforce Experience before installig the game

+2. Set compatibility to Windows 98/ME

+3. Change setting to run as admin

+4. Copy/paste only the nocturne.ini file into the game System folder

+5.For this game specifically the resolution has to be set in the bw3.ini file manually to 1080p

+6.Run the game

 Enjoy the classic!